Simmons-Wang/Notebook/Behavioural Interview.md

 3. Every day, I will be dealing with different kinds of code, data, and models.
 Working with data and code is something that I will truly love doing, and this holds true regardless of whether I am conducting research on tactics, constructing models, or optimising systems.

+## what do you think motivates your life:

+- challenge.
+Without doubt, challenge give me the power to move forward and make myself better.
+Everyone will be lazy in a peaceful life, but challenge will give me passion to enjoy the life.
+I learn how to use a new software in one afternoon, how to clip video in one day, how to get familar with a new programming language in one week. all the them make me feel A sense of accomplishment.
+- love and friendship.
+I never want to fight by myself all the time. friends and partner always make me feel my life is full of joy and hope.
+Not only in life, in work, nobody can solve all the problems by himself, but a team maybe.we learn from each other, we encourage each other.
+- study.
+I always willing to learn something new, maybe a new language, a new software, a new book. these new knowledge refresh me, improve me.
+I am happy to feel that I can become a better one. what’s more, as I said before, study can give me many challenges.

+## Give an example of something you did wrong or a mistake you made in a previous role?

+I made a mistake when I do a data analyst intern.
+My task is to update our database after collecting data from a data source.
+But unfortunately I misunderstand the instruction of my mentor.
+The dataset size should be small.
+But I thought it should be a complete database, which is much bigger and more difficult to deal with.
+So I actually use longer time and stay up late to solve the problem, which is actually not necessary.

+I learn a lot from this experience, firstly listen carefully is important. and more important,  never be shy to ask questions.  communication is important.

+## Financial News

+The pound plummeted  after the government announced huge tax cuts in its mini-budget.
+It then plunged again on Sept 6, reaching $1.04 - the lowest level the pound has ever been against the dollar.The cause is investors selling the pound because they have doubts about the government's plans, said Jane Foley, of Rabobank.
+The interest on 10-year bonds - which governments sell to investors - has risen from just over 1% in January, to more than 4% now.
+The fall in the pound comes after a surge in the US dollar's value; Part of the reason is down to the US being less exposed to high energy prices caused by the Russian invasion of Ukraine.
+As such, the US is considered more of a safe haven for investors.